-Date Details 31 May 1991 The Minister for Planning wrote to the (former) City of Perth advising that the request for consent to approve the Car Park 'X' use was refused on four grounds: 1.
-Detraction from residential amenity.
-2. Commercial encroachment into residential area.
-3. De facto rezoning from residential to commercial.
-4 1.1.1.4004 4.
-Increasing development potential.
+Date Details 31 May 1991 The Minister for Planning wrote to the (former) City of Perth advising that the request or may 1001 for consent to approve the Car Park 'X' use was refused on four grounds: Detraction from residential amenity.
+Commercial encroachment into residential area.
+De facto rezoning from residential to commercial.
+4. Increasing development potential.
 1 July 1991 The (former) City of Perth Council resolved to request that the Minister for Planning reconsider the refusal dated 31 May 1991.
 10 October 1991 The Minister for Planning wrote to the (former) City of Perth advising that the request has been reconsidered and written consent granted to approve.
 18 November 1991 The (former) City of Perth Council resolved to approve the development application for a Car Park at the subject site.
 15 November 1993 The (former) City of Perth Council resolved to grant conditional approval for alterations and additions to the existing showroom and warehouse at the subject site and Nos.
 251-257 Scarborough Beach Road.
 The addition was a single storey extension to the building.
 The conditions of the approval required the three lots (Lots 1, 372 and 373) to be amalgamated into one lot.
 8 September 1994 The State Planning Commission granted conditional approval for the amalgamation of the subject site and Nos.
 251-257 Scarborough Beach Road.
 The conditional approval was never enacted.
 15 November 1995 The 1993 approval for alterations and additions which was valid for a period of two years expired.
 No works had commenced prior to the expiration.
 February 2000 Unauthorised construction works commenced at the subject site and Nos.
 251-257 Scarborough Beach Road.
-The works were for alterations and additions as set out in the 1993 development approval.
+The works were for alterations and additions as set out in 24 December 2006 the 1993 development approval.
 24 December 2006 Shipping containers for storage purposes first appear on the subject site in aerial 16 May 2018 imagery.
 The City's LPS2 is gazetted.
-10 May 2010 The only of Lif of the galetion.
+10 May 2010 The Oily 3 Li Oz 13 gazettou.
 The subject site remains Residential Zone with a density coding of R30.
 Non-conforming use rights under Clause 22 of LPS2 is applicable to the site.
 This allows for the continued operation of the previously approved car park land use.
-4 January 2021 A compliance investigation into the subject site was commenced by the City as a result of concerns raised by local residents.
+4 January 2021 A compliance investigation into the subject site was commenced by the City as a 4 January 2021 result of concerns raised by local residents.
 The concern raised was that the car parking bays at the subject site were being used for storage purposes.
 During the course of the investigation the City also identified that the February 2000 construction works were not undertaken in accordance with the 1993 approval plans.
-25 June 2021 The City sent the letter to the business operator, requesting that the following actions be undertaken to resolve the following non-compliances at the subject site: Lodgement of a development application for retrospective approval of the unauthorized works undertaken in Entrusty 2000 unauthorised works undertaken in February 2000.
-Lodgement of an application with the Western Australian Planning Commission • Lodgement of an application with the western Australian Planning Commission (WAPC) for the amalgamation of the subject site and Nos.
+25 June 2021 The City sent the letter to the business operator, requesting that the following actions be undertaken to resolve the following non-compliances at the subject site: Lodgement of a development application for retrospective approval of the unauthorised works undertaken in February 2000.
+Lodgement of an application with the Western Australian Planning Commission (WAPC) for the amalgamation of the subject site and Nos.
 251-257 Scarborough Beach Road.
 Lodgement of a Scheme amendment to rezone the subject site from Residential R30 to Commercial under LPS2.
 30 September 2021 The City approved a development application for the unauthorised alterations and additions constructed in February 2000.
 10 November 2021 The WAPC granted conditional approval for the amalgamation of the subject site and Nos.
 251-257 Scarborough Beach Road.
 The conditional approval did not include any conditions that require clearance by the City.